celestiaorg/ethermint-networks/README.md

 # ethermint-networks
-Files for Ethermint networks deployed on top of Celestia
+Ethermint networks deployed on top of Celestia